Lawn Care , Crabgrass

 Crabgrass-Plant

-One of the first steps in any lawn care plan is applying a crabgrass preventer.
-Crabgrass is a very common lawn weed.
-In fact, it’s one of the most invasive lawn weeds, too.
-And without a pre emergent herbicide and prevention strategy, this grassy annual weed can take over an entire lawn in no time.
+Applying a crabgrass preventer is one of the first steps in any lawn care plan.
+Crabgrass is a widespread lawn weed and one of the most invasive lawn weeds, too.
+Without a pre-emergent herbicide and prevention strategy, this grassy annual weed can take over an entire lawn in no time.
 We’ll discuss the best crabgrass control program for your cool-season lawn and answer the question of “when to apply a crabgrass preventer?”.

 When Should I Apply Crabgrass Preventer?

 Apply your first round of crabgrass preventer (also called pre-emergent herbicide) in the early spring before the soil temperature reaches 55 degrees Fahrenheit (12 Celcius) to control crabgrass, henbit, chickweed, poa annua, and other common lawn weeds.
-For best results, apply a second application of pre-emergent in the early summer – or about 8 weeks later – when soil temps hit 65-70 degrees Fahrenheit.
+For best results, apply a second application of pre-emergent in the early summer – or about 8 weeks later – when soil temps hit 65-70 degrees Fahrenheit (18-21 degrees Celcius).

-Be sure to read the labels of each herbicide as there will be a maximum annual amount that you can apply in a calendar year.
-For example, the maximum application rates per year for 0-0-7 with 0.37% Prodiamine Herbicide is between 4.0 – 9.3 pounds per 1,000 square feet, depending on the grass type.
+Be sure to read the labels of each herbicide, as there will be a maximum annual amount you can apply in a calendar year.
+For example, the maximum application rate per year for 0-0-7 with 0.37% Prodiamine Herbicide is between 4.0 and 9.3 pounds per 1,000 square feet, depending on the grass type.

 Crabgrass Preventer Schedule for Cool-Season Lawns